reducktion/socrates/CONTRIBUTING.md

 }
 ```

-Implementing the `IdValidator` means we will need to implement a simple `validate` method to conform to our
-internal API.
-Let's begin with some validations.
 We follow a "fail early" approach, so we first make sure
 that the ID is not invalid before any further computations. <br>
-We usually create a `sanitize()` method to strip the
-ID of any separator characters (if it makes sense) and check its length.
 Let's go ahead and do that now:

 ```php